 Tax relief on company contributions

-To calculate the tax relief on company contributions we need to take into account both the corporation tax saved (at the current rate of 19%) and also any personal tax that would have been charged on the dividends foregone.
-There are three main dividend tax rates (i.e. 7.5%, 32.5% or 38.1%) for varying levels of income.
+To calculate the tax relief on company contributions we need to consider both the corporation tax saved (at the main rate of 25%) and also any personal tax that would have been charged on the dividends foregone.
+There are three main dividend tax rates (i.e. 8.75%, 33.75% or 39.35%) for varying levels of income.

-Between £100,000 and £123,000 of income a taxpayer’s entitlement to the personal allowance of £11,500 for the current tax year is abated by £1 for every £2 of income.
+Between £100,000 and £125,140 of income, a taxpayer’s entitlement to the personal allowance of £12,570 for the current tax year is abated by £1 for every £2 of income.
 The net effect is that the marginal rate of income tax is normally around 20% higher within that income bracket.

-If the taxpayer makes a personal contribution then the pension benefits from the 20% ‘top up’ and the individual gets an extension to their basic rate band, meaning that more dividends are taxed at 7.5% rather than 52.5%.
+If the taxpayer makes a personal contribution, then the pension benefits from the 20% ‘top up’ and the individual gets an extension to their basic rate band, meaning that more dividends are taxed at 8.75% rather than 53.75%.
 This gives an overall rate of tax relief of 65%.

-If, instead, the taxpayer foregoes some dividends and the company makes the contribution then it saves corporation tax at 19% and there is also an income tax saving of not taking the post corporation tax dividend in the higher rate band (of 52.5% x 81% = 42.5%), therefore an overall rate of relief on the contribution of 61.5%.
-There is a marginal tax saving of 3.5% of having a personal pension contribution within this band of income.
+If, instead, the taxpayer foregoes some dividends and the company makes the contribution then it saves corporation tax at 25% and there is also an income tax saving of not taking the post corporation tax dividend in the higher rate band (of 53.75% x 75% = 40.3%), therefore an overall rate of relief on the contribution of 65.3%.
+There is a marginal tax saving of 0.3% of making a company contribution within this band of income.

-If the taxpayer makes a personal contribution then the pension benefits from the 20% ‘top up’ and the individual gets an extended basic rate band, meaning more dividends are taxed at 7.5% rather than 38.1%.
+If the taxpayer makes a personal contribution, then the pension benefits from the 20% ‘top up’ and the individual gets an extended basic rate band, meaning more dividends are taxed at 8.75% rather than 39.35%.
 This gives an overall rate of tax relief of 50.6%.

-Clearly there is no prevailing rule of thumb as to whether a company or personal pension contribution will be better.
-It is clear that the answer depends on the band of income; however a taxpayer with an alternative income mix may have different overall tax relief rates to those shown above.
-If you have any queries or would like our assistance then please contact us.
+A taxpayer with an alternative income mix may also have different overall tax relief to the rates shown above.
+If you have any queries or would like our assistance, then please contact us.